thp/pyotherside/docs/index.rst

 * Access to the `Qt Resource System`_ from Python (see `Qt Resource Access`_).
 * QML API 1.3: Import from Qt Resources (:func:`addImportPath` with ``qrc:/``).
 * Add ``pyotherside.version`` constant to access version from Python as string.
+* Support for building on Windows, build instructions for Windows builds.

 Version 1.2.0 (2014-02-16)
 --------------------------